Yellow Diarrhea: Top 10 Causes (In Adults & Babies)

 Yellow diarrhea occurs when stool passes too quickly through the intestinal tract.
 The body is unable to absorb the fat in the stool properly, leading to fat being eliminated in the stool, which gives it a yellow appearance.
 Because of the quick flow, the stool is unable to bulk-up, which makes it watery.

-This problem will usually last for just a day or two, therefore if yellow diarrhea happens for longer periods, it is important seek a medical evaluation.
-Any time diarrhea is experienced, adequate water intake is important to prevent dehydration caused by fluid loss in the stool.
-Meals should also be lighter to reduce intestinal load while recovering.
+This condition usually lasts for just a day or two, however if yellow diarrhea persists for longer, it is important seek a medical assessment.
+Any time diarrhea is experienced, adequate water intake is important to prevent dehydration caused by fluid losses.
+Meals should also be lighter and lower in fat to reduce intestinal load while recovering.

 Imagem ilustrativa número 1